Dilal Khan: Rule

 As piracy was prevalent in the island for many decades, many people ruled over it before the Kingdom of Mrauk U took over after defeating the Portuguese pirate Sebastian Gonzales Tibao.
 Dilwar was employed by the Mughal Army as a naval commander in Dhaka, during the reign of Mughal emperor Jahangir and governorship of Subahdar Ibrahim Khan Fath-i-Jang.
 Dilwar secretly resigned from his Mughal duties to take over Sandwip where he began ruling independently with his family and own private army.
 According to Syed Murtaza Ali, Dilwar did this by playing the Mughal army against Arakan, allowing him to rule peacefully.
 It is unknown why Dilwar resigned from a seemingly stable job and chose a dangerous independent lifestyle.
-His reign lasted for roughly 50 years, and began between 1618 to 1622.
+His reign lasted for roughly 50 years, and began between 1618 and 1622.
 Dilwar's son, Sharif Khan, was made a mansabdar of 500 soldiers by the Mughals.

 Samuel Purchas, a European traveler to Sandwip, mentions that majority of citizens were Muslims but that the minority Hindu population was treated fairly by Dilwar too.
 Dilwar's judicial system was described to have been unique.
 One of his laws were that both parties should stand in the same spot after they quarrelled and could only leave the spot after Dilwar's arrival and judgement.
 It is said that Dilwar did not even hesitate to take action against his relatives if necessary.
 Dilwar also disregarded the caste system in Hinduism.